AI-generated

 Doctrines

-• Insurable Interest — Defined under Section 17 of the Insurance Code as the extent to which the insured might be damnified by loss or injury of the property.
-The Court applied this to determine that a lessor has no insurable interest in merchandise owned by the lessee, as the lessor would not be damnified by the loss of the lessee's goods.
+• Insurable Interest in Property Insurance — Defined as the extent to which the insured might be damnified by loss or injury of the property (Section 17, Insurance Code).
+The SC applied this to hold that a lessor has no insurable interest in a lessee's personal property because the lessor suffers no direct financial loss from damage to goods it does not own.

 Provisions

-• Section 17, Insurance Code — Defines the measure of insurable interest in property as the extent to which the insured might be damnified by loss or injury thereof; cited to establish that CKS had no insurable interest in the merchandise.
+• Section 17, Insurance Code — Defines measure of insurable interest as the extent of potential damnification; used to establish CKS had no insurable interest in lessee's merchandise

-• Section 19, Insurance Code — Cited regarding the requirement that insurable interest must exist at the time the insurance takes effect and at the time the loss occurs.
+• Section 19, Insurance Code — Cited regarding timing of insurable interest (must exist at time insurance takes effect and at time of loss)